 Sources of income and commercial pressures: The need to be fiscally solvent is an inherent conflict of interest.
 GEC generates revenues through collecting trademark fees to allow the use of the EPEAT Mark by Participating Manufacturers and through collecting EPEAT CAB Participation Fees from CABs.
-Both sources of income present financial pressures that have the potential to influence the outcomes of conformity assurance activities, and the development and maintenance of EPEAT Criteria.
+GEC also receives grants and research funding.
+Sources of income present financial pressures that have the potential to influence the outcomes of conformity assurance activities, and the development and maintenance of EPEAT Criteria.